david-torres/ScrollsSocketClient/README.md

     # give the client our username/password
     scrolls = ScrollsSocketClient(email, password)

-    # subscribe to the SignIn event with function run()
+    # subscribe to the FirstConnect event with function run()
-    scrolls.subscribe('SignIn', run)
+    scrolls.subscribe('FirstConnect', connect)

     # login to the server
     scrolls.login()